- What is Psychological Assessment?

 You would seek an assessment if:

-• you suspect you might be struggling with a particular concern such as ADHD; or
+- you suspect you might be struggling with a particular concern such as anxiety, depression, ADHD; or

 Psychological assessment doesn’t just focus on what’s wrong.
-It also identifies strengths and positive attributes of the individual.
-It can be an empowering to learn more about yourself and understanding more about why you are facing specific challenges, how you are coping and what unique strengths you possess.
+It also identifies strengths and positive attributes .
+It can be an empowering to learn more about yourself and understand more about why you are facing specific challenges, how you are coping and what unique strengths you possess to help you achieve your goals.

 Types of Assessments Offered: